-Our Synthetic Biology Future Science Platform is positioning Australia to play a role in one of the fastest growing areas of modern science with a wealth of potential for developments in healthcare, industrial biotechnology, agriculture and food research and beyond.
+Our Synthetic Biology Future Science Platform is positioning Australia to play a role in one of the fastest growing areas of modern science.
+The SynBio FSP will allow us to understand global developments, and contribute to advances in areas including healthcare, industrial biotechnology, biosecurity, agriculture and food research.

 Entering new territory

 Synthetic Biology (SynBio) is the application of engineering principles to biology.

 It involves the design and construction of biological systems and devices, usually based on DNA-encoded componentry, and their application for useful purposes.
 Components include DNA, RNA, and proteins (commonly enzymes).
 These are used to build genetic circuits encoding cellular machinery, which may be applied either in vivo (inside cells) or ex vivo (in test tubes or other non-cellular environments).

 The ability to design and fabricate biological systems has been enhanced over the past decade with significant advances in science and technologies in all of the fields involved in SynBio.